OmarEltotongy/Airline-Reservation-and-Management-System-Project/README.md

-Here’s a **modern, detailed, and large-scale** `README.md` for your **Airline Reservation and Management System** project, structured to match the requested format.
-It’s designed to reflect the complexity and professionalism of your project.

----

 # ✈️ Airline Reservation and Management System

 Welcome to the **Airline Reservation and Management System**, a **Modern C++** console-based application designed to simulate the comprehensive operations of an airline.
 This project leverages **Object-Oriented Programming (OOP)** principles, **Modern C++ features**, and **JSON-based data persistence** to provide a robust and scalable solution for managing flights, aircraft, crew, reservations, and passenger profiles.